arnaucube/goCaptcha/README.md

 - If the captcha is resolved in more than 1 minute, it's not valid.
 - The images url, are UUIDs generated each time, in order to give different names for the images each time.
 - The ip of requested captcha and answered captcha petitions must be the same.
+- Each time a user fails answering the captcha, the server adds a counter to the IP and stores in to MongoDB.
+When the counter on that IP is greather than the value 'suspiciousIPCountLimit' defined in serverConfig.json, the IP is blocked for 'timeBan' seconds, also defined in serverConfig.json.
+If before the counter exceeds the 'suspictiousIPCountLimit' the user answers correctly the captcha, the counter is deleted.